kevinbirch/babaganush/README.md

 ## Usage from Emacs

-To use this script with Flymake-mode, add something like the following to your init file:
+To use Babaganush with Flymake-mode, add something like the following to your init file:

 ```lisp